flameshot-org/flameshot/README.md

 #### On KDE Plasma desktop

-To make configuration easier, there's a [file](docs/shortcuts-config/flameshot-shortcuts-kde.khotkeys) in the repository that more or less automates this process (or [this file](docs/shortcuts-config/flameshot-shortcuts-kde-flatpak.khotkeys) if you installed Flameshot as a Flatpak).
+To make configuration easier, there's a [file](docs/shortcuts-config/flameshot-shortcuts-kde.khotkeys) in the repository that more or less automates this process.
 This file will assign the following keys to the following actions by default:

 |  Keys                                                  |  Description                                                                       |
 |---                                                     |---                                                                                 |